-If you've completed a degree in healthcare you might be thinking that you are due a well-deserved break - you've met all the academic and clinical standards to be a competent professional and be registered as such.
-Or, you might be thinking of the next step in career and continuing your professional development.
+If you've completed a degree in healthcare, then you've met all the academic and clinical standards to be a competent professional.
+But did you know that there are many options that allow you to continue your professional development and take the next step in your career?

 Most of us want to advance in our careers, to be challenged, to be the best version of ourselves we can be.
 The NHS promote six core values - Confidence, Commitment, Care, Compassion, Communication and Courage in ourselves and our patients, so as a health professional you may want to engage with continuing your professional development (CPD) to further explore and develop skills in line with these values.